Littlewood-Paley-Stein functionals: an R-boundedness approach

 \section{Elliptic operators on domains}

 We have chosen to write the previous sections in the framework of Schr\"odinger operators on manifolds.
-The results remain valid for elliptic operators with bounded measurable coefficients on domains.
+The results remain valid for elliptic operators with real bounded measurable coefficients and subject to Dirichlet boundary conditions on a domain.
 The proofs, after a little adaptation, are the same.

 Let $\Omega$ be an open subset of $\RR^N$ ($N \ge 1$).
 We consider for $k,l \in \{1,...,N\}$ bounded measurable functions $ a_{kl} = a_{lk}: \Omega \to \RR$.
 We suppose the usual ellipticity condition